rahulrahaman/cslogs/README.md

 # cslogs
-Log scraping and report generation install fpdf by "pip install fpdf" put logs in the folder logs/ then run "python main.py"
+Log scraping and report generation

+install fpdf by "pip install fpdf"

+put logs in the folder "logs/" and then run "python main.py"